Binary matroids and local complementation: and compatible isomorphisms

-We denote the ground set of this matroid $W(G)$.
-If $v\in V(G)$ then there are three columns of $IAS(G)$ corresponding to $v$: one in $I$, one in $A(G)$, and one in $I+A(G)$.
-For notational convenience, and to indicate the connection with our work on interlace polynomials \cite{T6}, we use $v_{\phi}$ to denote the column of $I$ corresponding to $v$, $v_{\chi}$ to denote the column of $A(G)$ corresponding to $v$, and $v_{\psi}$ to denote the column of $I+A(G)$ corresponding to $v$.
-We refer to the resulting partition of $W(G)$ into 3-element subsets as \emph{canonical}.
+If $G$ is a looped simple graph then $A(G)$ denotes the adjacency matrix of $G$, and $AS(G)$ denotes the matrix $(A(G)\mid I+A(G))$. (\thinspace$S$ is for \textquotedblleft sum.\textquotedblright) As mentioned in the introduction, the ground set $W(G)$ of the isotropic matroid $M[IAS(G)]$ is partitioned into three-element vertex triples; the vertex $v$ corresponds to the vertex triple $\{v_{\phi},v_{\chi},v_{\psi}\}$.

-It is convenient to adopt notation to describe matroid isomorphisms that are compatible with these canonical partitions.
+It is convenient to adopt notation to describe matroid isomorphisms that are compatible with these vertex triples.
 Let $S_{3}$ denote the group of permutations of the three symbols $\phi$, $\chi$ and $\psi$.
 We use standard notation in $S_{3}$: for instance $1$ is the identity, $(\phi\chi)$ is a transposition, and $(\phi\chi)(\chi\psi)=(\psi\phi\chi)$ is a 3-cycle.